OFB (rap group): Legal issues

+In February 2019, Boogie B, real name Demario Williams, was jailed for life with minimum term of 20 years for the murder of Dotty, real name Lewis Blackman, which occurred in February 2018.
+Lawrence Nkunku-Linongi, who had a previous conviction for carrying a knife, and Paul Glasgow, were handed minimum terms of 18 years for the same crime.
+Thierry Edusei, who had been on bail on suspicion of violent offences at the time, was handed 11 years for manslaughter.
+Demario's case is frequently mentioned in the lyrics of OFB rappers.

-In 2020, SJ, alongside four others (Sheareem Cookhorn, Tyrell "Trills" Graham, Shane "Sneakz" Lyons and Ojay "O'Sav" Hamilton), was given a life sentence with a minimum of 21 years for the murder of Kamali Gabbidon-Lynck in Wood Green.
-The group was said to be linked to the NPK.
-In reaction to the sentence, Carl Stanbury, an electrician and alleged stepfather of Sneakz, jumped from the public gallery; he was sentenced to 7 months in jail for doing so.
-SJ’s sentence was later reduced to a minimum of 19 years in 2021, which was announced via his Instagram account.
+In 2020, SJ, whose real name is Jayden O'Neill-Crichlow, alongside four others (Sheareem Cookhorn, Tyrell "Trills" Graham, Shane "Sneakz" Lyons and Ojay "O'Sav" Hamilton), was given a life sentence with a minimum of 21 years for the murder of 19-year-old Kamali Gabbidon-Lynck in Wood Green.
+The convicted group was reportedly linked to Tottenham gang NPK.
+Fights broke out in the dock and the public gallery in reaction to the sentencing.
+Carl Stanbury, the partner of Lyons' mother, later received seven months in jail for jumping from the public gallery in protest.
+SJ's sentence was later reduced to a minimum of 19 years in 2021, which was announced via his Instagram account.
 Before his sentence, he received a reprimand for the possession of a bladed article at age 14.

 In 2022, Bandokay and Double Lz were charged with violent disorder following a 2021 incident at a Selfridges store, in which two people were stabbed.

+In 2024, Bandokay was arrested at Gatwick Airport over firearms offences.
+On 15th of January he appeared at Thames Magistrates' Court and was charged with possession of a handgun and ammunition without a licence.

+On 3 July he pleaded guilty for possession of firearm with intent to cause fear of violence.
+Two days later, Bandokay, real name Kemani Duggan, was given a five years jail sentence.